Essential Vim commands for efficient text editing

 G go to last line

-See more with :h left-right-motions.
+Learn more with :h up-down-motions.

 h go left